 Effect on other benefits and entitlements

-If you start to get Disability Living Allowance it might increase the amount of other benefits you're entitled to, for example:
+If you start to get Disability Living Allowance it might increase the amount of other benefits you're entitled to because of an extra amount called a premium, for example:

 income-related Employment and Support Allowance